 Your pool’s pH range should be between 7.2-7.6.
 If it’s higher, consider lowering it using muriatic acid.

 When testing the pH, you can use test strips, differential sensors, or process sensors.

 Step 2: Wear Protective Gear

 Before handling muriatic acid, you must wear protective clothing.
-We urge you to wear acid-resistant gloves, safety goggles, and a chemical-resistant apron.
+I urge you to wear acid-resistant gloves, safety goggles, an acid mask, and a chemical-resistant apron.
 Make sure the apron covers your legs and arms.
 And don’t forget to wear close-toed shoes.

 Step 3: Measure and Dilute the Muriatic Acid

 The manufacturer’s instructions should indicate the ideal amount of acid to use.
 You may need to dilute muriatic acid before adding it to the pool.
-Diluting the acid makes it less dangerous during splashes.
-Always add the acid to a water bucket and not water to the acid.
+Diluting the acid makes it less dangerous if it splashes.
+Always add the acid to the water bucket and not water on the acid.